ssrome/100-days-of-code/log.md

 **Thoughts:**
 Was unable to work on anything yesterday so decided to do an early morning session today.
 Gonna have to do a React refresher

+### R2D5: September 27, 2019
+Continued working on my site, which included adding some component and functionality tests

+**Thoughts:**
+A little bit of a struggle as I had to reaquaint myself to the tests as it's been a while.